Levis2k18/alx-system_engineering-devops/jude/README.md

-script that prints absolute path name of prsent directory
+script that lists content of current directory